Guide to Trekking in the Himalayas

 Nepal

-Nepal is a nation that encapsulates the essence of the Himalayas in every aspect - welcoming people, rich cultural diversity and an incredible mix of landscape from terraced farmland to towering peaks.
+Nepal is a nation that encapsulates the essence of trekking in the Himalayas in every aspect - welcoming people, rich cultural diversity and an incredible mix of landscape from terraced farmland to towering peaks.
 Nepal is the home to 8 of the world's 8,000m peaks and of course, Earth’s highest mountain, Everest.
 It is hardly surprising that Nepal has become one of the world’s most popular places to visit for keen trekkers and mountaineers.

 At an incredible 8,849m above sea level, Everest is at the top of every peak bagger’s bucket list.
 Situated on the Nepalese border with China, Everest is home to a plethora of trekking and climbing trails that take adventurous travellers to the most breathtaking and challenging landscapes on Earth.
 The Annapurna Sanctuary also lies deep within the Nepalese Himalayas and is considered one of the finest trekking spots in the world.
 Giant peaks such as the 8,000m Annapurna 1 create an awe-inspiring panoramic that accompanies trekkers through the heart of the mountains.
 Manaslu and Ganesh Himal are also remarkable mountain ranges in this region, offering their own unique allure to those seeking high-altitude adventures.